 With a shareholders’ agreement, each member will have clear details of their responsibilities, financial input and voting arrangements.
 It will also detail how shares can be transferred.
 For example, if a shareholder wants to sell their shares, normally the agreement will state that the other parties must be given a right of first refusal on them at a pre-agreed rate (this is known as “pre-emption rights”).
 This makes it a strong safeguard against future disagreements and legal disputes.

-2. Protects Individual Shareholders
+2. The Agreement Protects Individual Shareholders

 A shareholder who has under 50% of the shares is often given more protection and control under a shareholders agreement than he or she would receive under the standard Articles of Association.
-Without a shareholders agreement, a group or individual holding over 50% can do most things and if they hold 75% of the shares they can do pretty much anything (so long as this is not abusive of the minority’s rights), thus severely limiting the rights of minority shareholders: without a shareholders agreement, they could be ousted from all day-to-day decisions.
+Without such an agreement, a group or individual holding over 50% can do most things and if they hold 75% of the shares they can do pretty much anything (so long as this is not abusive of the minority’s rights), thus severely limiting the rights of minority shareholders: without a shareholders agreement, they could be ousted from all day-to-day decisions.

-4. Prevents a ransom
+4. Prevents a Ransom